hanrichard/Notebook/interview/interview_questions_react_js.md

 ### Webpack
 At its core, webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph from one or more entry points and then combines every module your project needs into one or more bundles, which are static assets to serve your content from.
+- Content: The actual data in text, images, or other media forms can be sized using the width and height property.
+- Padding: Padding is used to create space around the element, inside any defined border.
+- Border: The border is used to cover the content & any padding, & also allows setting the style, color, and width of the border.
+- Margin: Margin is used to create space around the element ie., around the border area.

 ### Testing